 - aged18 to 24 and were financially dependent on the deceased just before the deceased passed away.

-Superannuation death benefits received as a pension count towards the receiving beneficiary’s transfer balance account.
-If a client has a superannuation RP income stream and therefore, has a transfer balance account and they receive a death benefit pension, the total rolled over to their RP income streams cannot exceed the client’s unused transfer balance cap amount.
+Superannuation death benefits received as a pension count towards the receiving beneficiary’s transfer balance account (TBA).
+If a client has a superannuation RP income stream and therefore, has a TBA and they then receive a death benefit pension, the total rolled over to a RP income stream cannot exceed the client’s unused TBC amount.

 Where the recipient spouse will exceed their TBC upon receiving a death benefit income stream, they can roll their own pension back to accumulation if they want to retain the money in superannuation.
 Alternatively, they could either receive the death benefit as a lump sum or commute their own pension as a lump sum and then receive the death benefit as an income stream.

 Harry and Jemima are married.
-On 1 July 2017, they both commenced account based pensions with $1.6 million each.
+On 1 July 2017, they both commenced an account based pension with a balance of $1.6 million each.

 On 1 September 2020, Harry passed away.
 At this time, both of their account based pensions were valued at $1.5 million each.
 If Jemima received Harry’s account based pension as a death benefit income stream whilst still holding her account based pension, she would have exceeded her TBC.

 Jemima commuted and rolled back her account based pension of $1.5 million to accumulation.
 She then commenced a death benefit pension from the proceeds of Harry’s $1.5 million death benefit account.
 This means she stayed within her TBC.

 Tim and Janine are married.
 On 1 July 2017, they both commenced an account based pension with a balance of $1.6 million each.

 On 1 September 2020, Tim passed away.
 At this time, both of their account based pensions were valued at $1.7 million each.
 If Janine received Tim’s account based pension as a death benefit income stream whilst still holding her account based pension, she would exceed her TBC.